 On September 28, 2015, the Board authorized a stock repurchase program which allows the Company to repurchase up to \$5.0 million of its common stock at prices below the Company's net asset value per share as reported in its most recent consolidated financial statements.
 Under the repurchase program, the Company may, but is not obligated to, repurchase shares of its outstanding common stock in the open market or in privately negotiated transactions from time to time.
 Any repurchases by the Company will comply with the requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended, and any applicable requirements of the 1940 Act.
 Unless extended by the Board, the repurchase program will terminate on the earlier of September 30, 2016 or the repurchase of \$5.0 million of the Company's common stock.
-During the three months ended March 31, 2016, the Company did not make any repurchases of its common stock.
-Since inception, the Company repurchased 113,382 shares of its common stock at an average price of \$11.53 on the open market at a total cost of \$1.3 million.
+During the three and six months ended June 30, 2016, the Company did not complete any repurchases of its common stock.
+Since the inception of the stock repurchase program, the Company has repurchased 113,382 shares of its common stock at an average price of \$11.53 on the open market at a total cost of \$1.3 million.
+On July 29, 2016, the Board extended the stock repurchase program until the earlier of June 30, 2017 or the repurchase of \$5.0 million of the Company's common stock.